Elliston (Year 4)

 Religious Education

-RE is taught in a focused block week at the end of the term where the children learn about different religions and themes.
+RE is taught weekly, where the children learn about different religions and themes.
 RE is also supported during themed collective worship each day.
-This term the children will be exploring the Kingdom of God and exploring what .the impact of Pentecost was when Jesus left.
+This term, the children will be exploring Buddhism, by enquiring ‘What is the best way for a Buddhist to lead a good life?’

 Computing